T-ara: 2020–present: Reunion, comeback with Re:T-ara

+On March 2, 2026, T-ara announced 2026 Fan Meeting in Chengdu titled 'Again T-ara 2026'.
+The fan meeting will held at Huaxi Live - 528 M Space on March 21 and it was their first time performance at China after nearly 10 years.On March 29, 2026, T-ara announced the next city of 'Again T-ara 2026' Fan Meeting in Shanghai and the fan meeting will held at Echo Music Park on April 11.On July 2, T-ara announced fan-con in Malaysia 2026 titled 'Summer Again' and the fan-con will held at Mega Star Arena, Kuala Lumpur, Malaysia on August 9.On August 24, Ganzberg concert official announced T-ara will perform at 'Ganzberg Super Idol concert' in Koh Pich, Phnom Penh, Cambodia on October 3 and it is their first time performing in Cambodia after 12 years.On August 28, T-ara announced they will held fan-con in Taiwan titled 'T-ARA FanCon 2026 in Taiwan' and the fan-con will held at Kaohsiung Music Center, Kaohsiung on October 18 and it is their first time in over 10 years that they holding a dedicated event in Taiwan.On September 5, T-ara announced they will held T-ara 2026 fan-con in Ho Chi Minh City titled 'Moonlight Party' at Saigon Exhibition and Convention Center, Ho Chi Minh City, Vietnam on September 26 and the fan-con is just 7 months after 'the Memories of Youth fancon' in Vietnam.

 Members

-Jiae and Jiwon left the group pre-debut in 2009, citing creative differences.
-Boram, Qri, and Soyeon were added to the group shortly before the release of their debut single, "Lies".
+T-ara's original pre-debut lineup consisted of Hyomin, Eunjung, Jiyeon, Jiae, and Jiwon.
+Jiae and Jiwon left the group in 2009 before the group's official debut, citing creative differences.
+However, they are present on the group's pre-debut single "Good Person", released on April 20, 2009 as a part of the original soundtrack for the Korean drama Cinderella Man.
+An updated version of the song with the debut lineup was released on the group's debut album Absolute First Album.
+Boram, Qri, and Soyeon were added to the group three weeks before the release of their debut single, "Lies".
 Hwayoung joined the group on July 26, 2010, thus making T-ara a seven-member group.
 In 2012, Areum joined T-ara.
 2012 also saw the announcement of Dani, who was supposed to become the ninth member of T-ara.
-However, Dani's debut with the group was cancelled due to T-ara's later bullying controversy, only reportedly joining T-ara N4 after Areum's departure in 2013, despite the sub-unit becoming inactive after their debut single.
+However, Dani's debut with the group was cancelled due to T-ara's later bullying controversy.
 In October 2014, MBK Entertainment decided that Dani would not be part of T-ara N4 and would continue as a trainee instead.

 Following the bullying controversy in July 2012, CCM announced that Hwayoung's contract was to be terminated.
 On July 10, 2013, T-ara returned to its original debut lineup after Areum left to pursue a solo career.
-T-ara then continued as a six-member group until Core Contents Media (now under MBK) announced that Soyeon and Boram were leaving the group.
+T-ara then continued as a six-member group until 2017 when Core Contents Media (now under MBK) announced that Soyeon and Boram were leaving the company.